 Traditional HVAC systems also tend to not be able to balance the air circulation for the cannabis plants throughout the grow room and this results in the environment becoming too dry.
 Prospiant’s specialized equipment is able to balance air flow, temperature, and humidity levels to create the perfect environment.

-Hybrid and Evaporative Cooling Systems in Cannabis Grow Rooms
+Hybrid and Evaporative Cooling Systems in Cannabis Grow Facility

 Hybrid and evaporative cooling systems in your greenhouse(s) will save a substantial amount of energy costs compared to traditional grow room HVAC.
 They also allow growers to have flexibility in temperature control and humidity control.